openstack/kolla/doc/source/contributor/ptl-guide.rst

 * Be available in IRC to help new and existing contributors

-* Keep track of the progress of cycle priorites
+* Keep track of the progress of cycle priorities

 * Monitor the core team membership, mentor potential cores